marinfotache/SQL-Queries-for-TPC-H/README.md

 ## SQL-Queries-for-TPC-H
 Public Repository containing SQL Queries for the TPC-H Benchmark.<br><br>

-### Files Containing the SQL Queries and the metadata
+### Files Containing the SQL Queries and their metadata
 Packs of 1000 queries are generated as `.csv` files ready to be executed with jMeter (for automatically collecting the query completion/success and the query duration.<br>
 Separated files (`.xlsx`) provide the query's metadata (e.g., number of joins, of predicates, of grouping attributes, etc.)